Why Is Version Control Important?

 Free Version Control That Grows With You

 Want a version control solution that improves collaboration, throughput, and deployments?
-A full version of Helix Core is free for up to 5 users and 20 workspaces.
+A full version of Helix Core is free for up to 5 users.